 Lubdha M. Shah, MD is the director of spine imaging.
 Dr. Shah’s clinical and research interests include functional MRI, diffusion tensor imaging, MR perfusion imaging and MR spectroscopy in brain and spinal tumors as well as degenerative disease.
 She performs a variety of neurointerventional spinal procedures such as epidural steroid injections....
 Read More

 Matthew A. Stein, MD is the section chief of Breast Imaging at the department of Radiology at the University of Utah.
-Dr. Stein has special interest in the use of breast MRI for screening women at high risk of breast cancer, as well as using MRI and MRI directed biopsy to accurately assess extent of disease in those with proven breast cancer, and ...
+Dr. Stein has special interest in breast MRI, in preserving and promoting optimal screening practices for women at average and increased risk of developing breast cancer, and in using quality improvement, lean principles and patient...
 Read More

 Edwin A. "Steve" Stevens, MD is Professor and Chair of the Department of Radiology at the University of Utah.
 Dr. Stevens is an interventional neuroradiologist who treats neurological diseases by endovascular and minimally invasive techniques guided by imaging.
 Dr. Stevens has given over 50 presentations, published over 30 articles and book chapter...
 Read More